 In January 2003, the Company obtained a three-year term loan with a local bank.
-The principal of the new term loan was \$850,000 with a fixed interest rate of 4.95%.
-The term loan is secured by a certificate of deposit the Company placed with the same bank.
-The Company does not have any lines of credit or available balances under the term loan.
-At December 31, 2005, the remaining balance of the term loan was \$24,000.
+The principal of the term loan was \$850,000 with a fixed interest rate of 4.95%.
+The term loan was secured by a certificate of deposit the Company placed with the same bank.
+The final payment on the term loan was paid in the first quarter of 2006.
+The Company does not have any lines of credit or available balances under this term loan.